 I recently took a gratitude challenge and it has made me much more aware of these times, my reaction to them and given me the ability to stop, assess it and change my direction to right thinking.
 As magnified as my issues may be in my head, a quick reality check adjusts my focus in the most humbling way.

-Take a mere 5 min. and start with the little things that you generally take for granted.
+Take a mere 5 min. and start with the little things that you generally take for granted that you are gratefulfor.
 That’s all you need.

 1. This morning I washed my face, made and drank coffee followed by a glass of lemonade, then started a load of laundry.
 All was performed with the turn of a knob that produce crystal clean water.